sem CLI Reference#

 Job passed.

-The general form of the `sem port-forward` command is the following:
+The general form of the sem port-forward

 sem port-forward [JOB ID of running job] [LOCAL TCP PORT] [REMOTE TCP PORT]